PrashanthAdurugatla/react-autocomplete/README.md

 2. An adequate version of npm should be installed

+## Features in the App
+•	This is a single page app and bootstrapped using with Create React App

+•	Autocomplete plugins are not used in the app

+•	This app avoids scrollbars and displays only max of 10 autocomplete suggestions

+•	In order to reduce Visual noise, I added healthy amount of padding between the autocomplete suggestions

+•	It has another feature which supports keyboard Navigation

+•	Autocomplete suggestions is highlighted and invokes the Hand cursor when you hovered on the list

+•	You will be directed to products page when you click search icon after selecting any one of suggestions

+## Work Progress Report
+•	Initially I found duplicate data in Json file.
+So, in order to eliminate the duplicates, I have implemented a function called <font color="green">removeDuplicates </font>which takes json file as input and generates an Array of objects named it as uniqueproducts

+•	Implemented a function called <font color="green">handleUserInput</font> which takes the input from keyboard and initializes the autocompleteSuggestions array with collection of products that matches with user input

+•	In order to support <b>keyboard Navigation</b>, I implemented a function called <font color="green">handleKeyPress</font> which gets triggered when keyboard is used

+•	<font color="green">findLink</font> is an onclick function which is placed on search icon in search bar.
+This function takes the user to suggested product page when user clicks on search icon

+•	In the end verified the functionality of application as required

 ## Instructions for how to run, test and build

 In the project directory, you can run: